 1. Battery plus inverter – (Relevant for homes undertaking a full battery retrofit or a new solar & storage system with two inverters)

-At $800-$900/kWh for systems on the ‘low’ end of the price spectrum, and with payback periods coming in at just under 10 years in the right combinations of circumstances, we’re close enough for lots of Australians to justify making an investment in a battery retrofit, but not yet in the territory of ‘mass appeal’.
+At $800-$900/kWh for systems on the ‘low’ end of the price spectrum, and with payback periods approaching 10 years in the right combinations of circumstances, we’re close enough for lots of Australians to justify making an investment in a battery retrofit, but not yet in the territory of ‘mass appeal’.

-Note that this month we updated the electricity price details we use in our modelling (see here), which has changed the results beyond just the battery price movements.
+Note that this month we updated the electricity price details we use in our modelling, which has changed the results beyond just the battery price movements.

 Also remember that this chart is meant to reflect the national situation as an amalgamated whole – your individual situation (including the state you live in, the amount you pay for electricity & the deal you get on a battery system) may be conducive to a shorter payback period, so we encourage you to look into it for yourself.